-(c) The Trust shall not have power to perform any act or engage in any business whatsoever except as specified in this Section 2.03 and any activity reasonably incidental thereto or appropriate therefor.
-Effective as of the formation date of this Trust, the Owner Trustee shall have all rights, powers and duties set forth herein and in the Business Trust Act for the sole purpose and to the extent necessary to accomplish the purposes of the Trust as set forth in this Section 2.03.
+(c) The Trust shall not have power to perform any act or engage in any business whatsoever, except as specified in this Section 2.03 and any activity reasonably incidental thereto or appropriate therefor.
+Effective as of the formation date of this Trust, the Owner Trustee shall have all rights, powers and duties set forth herein and in the Business Trust Act for the sole purpose and to the extent necessary or desirable to accomplish the purposes of the Trust as set forth in this Section 2.03.

 Section 2.04.
 Declaration of Trust.
-The Owner Trustee hereby declares that it will hold the Trust Property upon the trusts set forth herein and for the use and benefit of the Certificate Holders as herein set forth.
+The Owner Trustee hereby declares that it will hold the Trust Property upon the trusts set forth herein and for the use and benefit of the Certificate Holders and subject to the rights of the Finance Parties as herein set forth.
 It is the intention of the parties hereto that the Trust constitute a business trust under the Business Trust Act and that this Agreement constitute the governing instrument of the Trust.
 The Trustee shall file the Certificate of Trust with the Secretary of State of the State of Delaware pursuant to the Business Trust Act.

 Section 2.05.
 Trust Obligations.

-(a) All Trust Liabilities, to the extent not paid by a third party, are, and shall be, obligations of the Trust and when due and payable shall be satisfied out of the Trust Property.
+(a) All Trust Liabilities, to the extent not paid by a third party, including the fees and expenses that the Reimbursement and Disclosure Agent has agreed to pay pursuant to the Reimbursement and Disclosure Agreement, are, and shall be, obligations of the Trust and when due and payable shall be satisfied out of the Trust Property.

 (b) No Certificate Holder shall be personally liable for any Trust Liability.
+No Finance Party shall be deemed a Abeneficial owner@ (within the meaning of the Business Trust Act) with respect to the Trust, and without limiting the generality of the foregoing, shall not be personally liable for any Trust Liability

 Section 2.06.
 Tax Treatment; Construction.